munchm/reviews/README.md

 ## Reviews API Usage

 ### Get Reviews
-Retrieves all the reviews for a particular restaurant id
+Retrieves all the reviews for a particular business id

 ```http
 GET /api/reviews/:restaurantId